spreston/Search-SphinxsearchBundle/README.markdown

 $searchResults = $sphinxSearch->search('search query', $indexesToSearch, $options);
 ```

 This would again search `Items` for `search query`, but now it will only return up to the first 25 matches and weight the `Name` and `SKU` fields higher than normal.
 Note that in order to define a `result_offset` or a `result_limit`, you must explicitly define both values.
 Also, this search will use [the Extended query syntax](http://sphinxsearch.com/docs/current.html#extended-syntax), and exclude all results with a `disabled` attribute set to 1.
+The ignore_warnings option is recommended if you plan on using the @@relaxed option, as it returns a warning when non-existent fields are referenced.